datNg1809/datNg1809/README.md

 ## Hello!
 It's Dat :wave:

-As a Data Enthusiast with more than 6 years of professional working experience 📚,
+As a Data Enthusiast 📚,

 I am very much interested in data topics like:
   - statistical hypothesis testing